 If you file a Chapter 7 in Indiana your exemptions may not completely cover your tax refund.
 Debtors can lose tax refunds in Chapter 7 if the tax refund is so large that it exceeds any wild card exemption amount.
 You are allowed to keep property that does not exceed the exemptions.
 The trustee sells or distributes any property over the amount of equity and exemptions you are allowed to keep.
 In a Chapter 7 bankruptcy, keeping your income tax refund is all about what you own when you file the case and the allowed exemptions.
 If you have spent the tax refund before you file there is no asset for the Trustee.
+Technically, the tax refund is a property just like any other property you own.
+It is an unpaid debt to you that the government uses interest-free for a year.

 Chapter 13 Tax Problems